Residential Estimating

 This two week course is part 2 of the 3 week Property Adjusting course.
 The best value is to enroll in the full 3 week course.

-Vale is now offering select courses with a live/hybrid option.
+Vale is now offering select courses with a hybrid option*.

 Designed for: Designed for the field adjuster, desk examiner, public adjuster and restoration contractor handling all levels of dwelling damage estimating.